abhishm/blog/_posts/2017-08-08-Path_Consistency_Learning.md

 3. **Offline Learning:** In offline learning, the agent just samples the trajectory from the replay buffer and use them to update the present policy parameters.
 I am using the replay buffer created during the `online-offline learning` mode.
 The sampling criterion in `offline learning`is same as in `online-offline learning`.

 ![rewards]({{site.baseurl}}/assets/images/2017-08-08-PCL/rewards_grid.png)

+## Conclusions

+This is one of the most surprising results that I found for PCL.
+When I use the Online learning mode, the algorithm  destabilized after learning the right policy.
+My